enterprise-oss/osso/README.md

 ## Features
  * **Treat SAML like OAuth**: SAML is clunky, and you're probably already using OAuth.
 Osso provides an OAuth server, an Admin UI for managing OAuth clients, and OAuth client libraries for Ruby and NodeJS.
-Let Osso worry about the ugly SAML bits, while your team can focus on making your application great.
+Let Osso worry about the ugly SAML bits and customer configuration while your team focuses on your core application.

  * **SAML Config in Osso's UI or yours**: For every customer who demands SAML SSO, you'll need to go through a multistep process of creating a secure handshake between Osso and the customer's SAML provider.
-Get started quickly by configuring your customers' SAML providers in the Osso Admin UI, or allow your customers to perform configuration themselves in your UI with hooks and components from our React library.
+Get started quickly by configuring your customers' SAML providers in the Osso Admin UI, or allow your customers to perform configuration themselves in your UI with hooks and components from our React library [osso-react](https://github.com/enterprise-oss/osso-react).

  * **Docs for everyone**: SAML is an open specification, but each provider uses specific terminolgoy and offers their own workflows for adding a new application.
 Osso generates PDF documentation with the data your customer needs to configure your app in any provider, and provides thorough documentation for your team who integrates and manages your Osso instance.